-Rules of student conduct are essential to maintain a school environment conducive to learning.
-A student's refusal to comply with written rules and regulations established for the governing of the school will constitute sufficient cause for discipline or other corrective action.
+Rules of student conduct are essential to-for maintaining a school-safe and supportive learning environment for all students. conducive to learning.
+A student's refusal to comply with written rules and regulations established for the governing of the school will constitute sufficient cause for discipline disciplinary or other corrective action.